Startup Branding Tips – A Logo Design Guide for Startups

-- Do you feel that the design is pulling you to the one way all the time
+- Do you feel that the design is pulling you to the one way all the time?

 - Does the design fit well into the shape you have it in?

-5 – Choose The Perfect Font
+Choose the Perfect Font

 For any logo, you will have some form of lettering.

-This lettering needs to stand out and give your logo and brand the voice that you are after.
+This lettering needs to stand out and give your logo and brand the voice you are after.

 - How many letters are you placing on the logo?

-The logotype should be big enough for your audience to see, but not too big that it distracts from the rest of the logo.
+The logotype should be big enough for your audience to see but not too big that it distracts from the rest of the logo.